 Tps makes its facilities available at little or no cost to the community

 The Taney Baseball and Basketball leagues hold clinics at TPS.
 The school makes its facilities available for community meetings when school is not in session.
-Most recently, the school provided space for community meetings regarding Children's Hospital's research facility on Schuylkill Avenue.
-In spring 2012 the school became a polling station, serving Philadelphia residents in two divisions in the 30th Ward.
+Most recently, the school provided space for community meetings regarding Lombard Street bike lanes and Children's Hospital's research facility on Schuylkill Avenue.
+In 2012 the school became a polling station, serving Philadelphia residents in two divisions in the 30th Ward.

 Our faculty and staff serve a variety of nonprofit organizations

-Faculty and staff members serve on boards and volunteer at civic organizations and educational nonprofits throughout the city, including: Mighty Writers, The Parent Infant Center, A Better Chance, Mission Relief Services, The Hebrew Immigrant Society, PSPCS, Ronald McDonald House, the People's Emergency Shelter, 100 Women, the Jubilee School, and many other museums, parks, homeless shelters, and religious institutions in the city.
+Faculty and staff members have served on boards and volunteer at civic organizations and educational nonprofits throughout the city, including Mighty Writers, the Rosenbach Museum & Library, the Parent Infant Center, A Better Chance, Mission Relief Services, the Hebrew Immigrant Society, PSPCS, Ronald McDonald House, the People's Emergency Shelter, 100 Women, the Jubilee School, and many other museums, parks, homeless shelters, and religious institutions in the city.

 Tps trains future teachers